Research

 Current Work

-We are utilizing steady state fluorescence and circular dichroism spectroscopy to study local conformational changes that occur upon folding of a riboswitch that regulates transcription.
-For these experiments, we utilize the fluorescent adenine analogue 2-aminopurine (2-AP).
-When 2-AP is incorporated into RNA, its fluorescence gets quenched and the CD spectrum of the RNA gets modified as a result of electronic interactions between 2-AP and its neighboring bases.
-These changes can be used to analyze the folding mechanism of the RNA.
-We are also utilizing 2-AP as a donor fluorophore for Förster resonance energy transfer (FRET) experiments in order to probe nanometer length-scale structural rearrangements in the RNA.
+We are utilizing steady state fluorescence and circular dichroism spectroscopy to study local conformational changes that occur upon folding of riboswitches.
+For these experiments, we utilize the fluorescent nucleic acid base analogues (FBAs) 2-aminopurine (2-AP) and pyrrolocytosine (pC).
+When 2-AP is incorporated into RNA, its fluorescence gets quenched, while the opposite occurs for pC.
+In both cases, the CD spectrum of the RNA gets modified as a result of electronic interactions between the FBA and its neighboring bases (right, panel A).
+These changes can be used to analyze the folding mechanism of the RNA and the impacts of ligand binding.
+We are also utilizing 2-AP as a donor fluorophore for Förster resonance energy transfer (FRET) experiments in order to probe nanometer length-scale structural rearrangements in the RNA (B).

 In addition, we have built an instrument that measures excited state lifetimes on an ultrafast time-scale.
-We will use thie instrument to investigate fluorescence quenching and energy transfer in 2-AP and other probes in a far more nuanced way than simply looking at their fluorescence intensities.
+We are using this instrument to investigate fluorescence quenching and energy transfer in 2-AP and other probes in a far more nuanced way than simply looking at their fluorescence intensities.

 Publications